GoogleChrome/developer.chrome.com/site/en/docs/devtools/network/reference/index.md

 Capture screenshots to analyze what users see as they wait for your page to load.

-TODO inline image
+To enable screenshots, click **Capture screenshots**
 {% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/MzwAIIiGa9ZOUqfsCBaj.png", alt="Capture screenshots", width="26", height="16" %}

-To enable screenshots, click **Capture screenshots**
-![Capture
-screenshots](/web/tools/chrome-devtools/network/imgs/capture-screenshots.png) on the
-Network panel.
+on the Network panel.
 It turns blue when enabled.

 Reload the page while the Network panel is in focus to capture screenshots.